wrcarpenter/wrcarpenter/README.md

 ## WILL CARPENTER

->Good, better, best.
+Good, better, best.
 Never it rest.
 'Til your good is your better and your better is best.

+To see far is one thing, going there is another. - Constantin Brancusi

+Plans are useless, but planning is indispensable. - Dwight D. Eisenhower

+We didn't come here to take part, we came here to take over! - Conor Mcgregor

 ##

 Thanks for stopping by!
 I work full time in the mortgage-backed securities industry and have a side passion for programming and visual arts.